BrandonTang89/bdd_engine/README.md

 The order in which symbolic variables are declared is important as this is their order within the BDDs.

-### Expressions

-All expressions are evaluated to form BDDs.
-An expression is either a conjunction, disjunction or negation of other expressions, or a primary expression.
-A primary expression is either

-- a parenthesised expression
-- a symbolic variable (declared with `bvar`)
-- an identifier (declared with `set`)
-- a boolean constant (`true` or `false`)
-- an integer ID that corresponds to some BDD node

 ### Assignments

 We can assign BDDs to any non-symbolic variables using the `set` keyword.